stijn-dejongh/lovecraft_public_domain/raw_converts/src.md

 unthinkable, almost unmentionable thing.
 I have said that aeons seemed to elapse after Warren shrieked forth his last despairing warning, and that only my own cries now broke the hideous silence.
 But after a while there was a further clicking in the receiver, and I strained my ears to listen.
-Again I called down,  "Warren, are you there? ", and in answer heard the thing   which has brought this cloud over my mind.
+Again I called down,  "Warren, are you there?", and in answer heard the thing   which has brought this cloud over my mind.
 I do not try, gentlemen, to account for that   thing  --that voice--nor can I venture to describe it in detail, since the first words took away my consciousness and created a mental blank which reaches to the time